 |SEI SOA Architect Professional Certificate||20||0||0|

 |Open Group TOGAF 9 Certified||0||20||0|

-What is the difference between a certifying body and a training provider?
+What is the difference between a certification body and a training provider?

-The iSAQB has stipulated that there be a formal and organisational separation between training course providers and certifying bodies – hence these two different roles.
+The iSAQB has stipulated that there be a formal and organizational separation between training course providers and certification bodies – hence these two different roles.
 Training course providers offer training, courses, workshops in order to prepare you for the CPSA‑F examination for instance, or your CPSA‑A examination project.

-What is the difference between the system types in the selection of the examination tasks?
+What is the difference between system types in the selection of examination tasks?

 A web system has a very high share of web specifics (browser-based application, often focussing on internet-relevant properties like scalability or security).
 Web portals and web shops are typical examples for this type of system.

 An information system allows an interactive use (in contrast to embedded systems or batch systems).
 In the end, web systems are information systems, too.
 Actually, some web systems are classified wrongly as information systems at the moment.
 In contrast to web systems, e. g. desktop applications, client/server applications with rich non-web-clients, and also classic enterprise applications belong to the category “information systems”.

 The credit points can be revaluated by the iSAQB every 12 months.
 If you plan your training measures over some years you should consider this, in case you focus mostly on the number of points for the individual seminars.
 This revaluation can apply to the number of points as well as to the distribution to the areas of competence.
 It is possible that credit points are no longer rewarded for one of the three competence areas, so you would have to cover this competence area with another seminar.
 However, there have only been very few changes so far.